 By using WordPress, you have ownership of all your data and can control all functions regarding your blog/website.
 You are free to run or shut it down anytime or move to another web host, which is not possible for Blogger.

-The Blogger is a platform for novice webmasters to learn or test their skills, however, the advanced bloggers can also get benefits from this platform.
-It is nicely tuned to achieve greater control of overall functions and even a newbie can easily control nearly all aspects of his blog.
+The Blogger is a platform for novice webmasters to learn or test their skills.
+However, the advanced bloggers can also get benefits from this platform.
+It is nicely tuned to achieve greater control of overall functions, and even a newbie can easily manage nearly all aspects of his blog.
 But it lacks the flexibility as that expected.
-With limited tools and functions of blogspot blog, you can perform only a few specific tasks like blogging, sharing media contents or writing some posts.
+With limited tools and features of blogspot blog, you can perform only a few specific tasks like blogging, sharing media contents or writing some posts.
 Still, there is no way to expand the features of blogspot to add more flexibility.

 WordPress has taken care for this allowing more control and flexibility for added functionalities.
 You can add new features to your blog/website by configuring the particular plugins available in WordPress plugin library.
-There are more than 45 thousands of plugins in WordPress plugin library itself and even more, plugins can be obtained from the third party sources.
+There are more than 51 thousands of plugins in WordPress plugin library itself, and even more, plugins can be obtained from the third party sources.

 Plugins allow you to modify and expand the existing or default functions & features to your blog.
-You can add e-commerce store, accept payments, create your portfolio etc. on your website.
+You can add e-commerce store, accept payments, create your portfolio, etc. on your website.
 For personal blogs, you can consider free blogspot blog to be handy.
-But if you serious about blogging career and want to earn money from it then you should consider WordPres as your first choice.
+But if you are serious about blogging career and want to earn money from it then you should consider WordPress as your first choice.
 For businesses, no other solution is found useful as the WordPress.

 In long term run, WordPress is far better than the free Blogger.